t10ko/hooking-api/README.md

 ##### This proves that it's impossible to differentiate the original function from the hooked one, so this makes safe to hook any function from anywhere.

-The only differnce that remains is that errors that have been thrown from original functions, will have different backtraces.
+The only differnce that remains is that errors that have been thrown from original functions will have different backtraces.
 Backtraces will have more entries because of hooks.

 ### Natives.restore( ...path, [options] );